Skip to main content

 • Significantly less oil is required than for deep frying.

-Tools Needed To Make Air Fryer Chilli Paneer
+Tools Needed to Make Air Fryer Chilli Paneer

 Ingredients for Air Fryer Chilli Paneer